docsforadobe/after-effects-expression-reference/docs/markerkey.md

 ## Marker.protectedRegion

+!!! note
+    This functionality was added in After Effects 16.0

 #### Description

 State of the Protected Region option in the Composition Marker dialog box.
 When true, the composition marker behaves as a protected region.
 Will also return true for protected region markers on nested composition layers, but is otherwise not applicable to layer markers.

-Available in After Effects 16.0 or later.

 #### Type